Fact-checked by the SnapMessages editorial team

 The clinical distinction matters.
 Generalized Anxiety Disorder (GAD), Social Anxiety Disorder (SAD), and Panic Disorder are DSM-5 classified conditions that respond to specific therapeutic modalities.
 The American Psychological Association identifies CBT as the gold-standard treatment for anxiety disorders, with response rates between 60% and 80% in clinical settings.

-“App-based CBT can be as effective as face-to-face therapy for mild-to-moderate anxiety when the protocols are evidence-based and the user engages consistently.
-The key limitation is severity — apps should not be the sole treatment for panic disorder or complex trauma.”
+App-based CBT can be as effective as in-person therapy for mild-to-moderate anxiety, provided the protocols are evidence-based and the user engages consistently.
+The key limitation is severity: apps should not serve as the sole treatment for Panic Disorder or complex trauma, where exposure-based work with a licensed clinician remains the appropriate standard of care, per the American Psychological Association’s anxiety treatment guidelines.

-Key Takeaway: Therapy apps deliver licensed CBT with clinical response rates of 60–80% for anxiety disorders, according to the American Psychological Association — making them the superior choice for diagnosed conditions rather than general stress.
+Key Takeaway: Therapy apps deliver licensed CBT with clinical response rates of 60–80% for anxiety disorders, according to the American Psychological Association, making them the superior choice for diagnosed conditions rather than general stress.

 How Do Meditation Apps vs Therapy Apps Compare Side by Side?